Tristan-Tenders/ufc-stats-scraper/README.md

 ## What it does

-- Crawls through UFCStats.com fighter listings (A-Z)
+- Goes through UFCStats.com fighter listings (A-Z)
 - Collects all fighter profile links
 - Saves everything to `fighter_links.json`
 - Has several delays to not get blocked by the server